Is the Jungfrau Travel Pass worth it? An honest review

 First up you’ll want to decide whether you want to visit Jungfrau or not.

-If you’ve got a Half Fare Card then you’re only saving 37-49CHF on the Jungfraujoch trip, but you also get a discount on the Jungfrau Travel Pass which makes it even better value for money.
-Combining the two is probably the best option for most itineraries, but we really need to look at the specific itinerary to get a final verdict as it will depend on what you’re doing outside of the Jungfrau region.
+If you’ve already got a Half Fare Card, the Jungfrau Travel Pass saves you 49-52CHF vs. using your HFC by itself, plus you get access to the reduced price of the JTP so you’re stacking discounts.
+Combining the two is probably the best option for most itineraries that explore other regions of Swizterland too, but we really need to look at the specific routes to get a final verdict as it’ll totally depend on what you’re doing outside of the Jungfrau Pass’ borders.

-If you’ve got a Swiss Travel Pass, you’ll save 73-85CHF combining it with the Jungfrau Travel Pass vs. full fare tickets and you get a discounted JTP, so the pass miiiight be worth it if you’re doing three or four other trips during your time in the region, like Grindelwald-First, Harder Kulm and visiting Lauterbrunnen.
+If you’ve got a Swiss Travel Pass, you’ll save 88-101CHF combining it with the Jungfrau Travel Pass vs. full fare tickets and you get a discounted JTP price, so the pass miiiight be worth it if you’re doing three or four other trips during your time in the region, like Grindelwald-First, Harder Kulm and visiting Lauterbrunnen.

 Just be aware that the Swiss Travel Pass must be valid during the time you combine it with the JTP, meaning you’re essentially paying twice for those days, and this often means it’s not a worthwhile use of the Swiss Travel Pass.
 You could get the full price Jungfrau Travel Pass for travel within the region, then a shorter Swiss Travel Pass to cover travel outside of Jungfrau.